 If the student is taking or has taken prerequisite courses at another educational institution, (s)he must have credits evaluated prior to submitting the application.
 The student must request an official college transcript be sent to CPTC Enrollment Services for evaluation and complete a transfer credit request form.
-Mail your official transcript to Clover Park Technical College ATTN: Credential Evaluator.
+Mail your official transcript to Clover Park Technical College ATTN: Credential Evaluator (Bev Custard).
+Any questions or concerns regarding transferring credits can be made to the following email: Beverly.custard@cptc.edu.
+Your transcripts will be evaluated and a report will be mailed to you.